 All enforcement action will be reviewed and monitored to ensure compliance with any undertakings given by the subject of enforcement action or advice, directions or orders issued by Council.
 Reports alleging continuing unlawful activity will be assessed and further action taken if necessary.
-If the unlawful activity
+If the unlawful activity has ceased or the work has been rectified, the matter will be resubmitted for follow up action to ensure compliance outcomes are met.
+Should initial enforcement action be found to have been ineffective, Council staff will consider other enforcement options.

-12. TAKING LEGAL ACTION
+12.13.
+TAKING LEGAL ACTION